 - Sew some of your receiving blankets together to make a beach blanket.

 Receiving blankets vs swaddle

-Receiving blanket for babies differs from swaddle blanket.
+Receiving blankets for babies differs from a swaddle blankets.
 Many people mix them together.
 Here, you will learn the difference between the two so you will know which one is best for you.

-Receiving blanket comes in a smaller size and rectangular shapes while swaddle blankets are larger, lighter and stretchy.
-Swaddling blankets have the velcro and are shaped just to swaddle.
+Receiving blanket comes in smaller size and rectangular shapes while swaddle blankets are larger, lighter, and stretchy.
+Swaddling blankets have velcro and are shaped just to swaddle.

 Now you know all about a receiving blanket for babies